BKWLD/decoy/README.md

 ## The config file

 The Decoy config file (./config/decoy.php) defines a number of high level parameters.
+Not only can you change them from within the bundle, but you can **also** create a config file at /application/config/decoy.php which will override settings within /bundles/decoy/config/decoy.php.

 ### Per-application configs